Our Fire and Explosion Injury Lawyers Help Burn Victims Fight for Compensation and Justice

 There are several ways the brain can be damaged in an explosion.

 Blast lung is a common injury.
 Imagine what happens to the lungs when extreme pressure hits the body and then reverses.
 Air is sucked out of the lungs as tissue is constricted.
-This damages the lungs, and it can create bubbles of air that release into the blood and travel to other parts of the body.
+This damages the lungs, and can create bubbles of air that release into the blood and travel to other parts of the body.
 If one of these bubbles gets to the brain or heart, the person can have a stroke or heart attack.

 When the blast wave inflicts blunt force trauma to the chest, the pressure on the heart can cause cardiac arrest or other damage.
 In addition, debris, flying through the air at tremendous speeds, can pierce the chest and lacerate the heart muscle, valves, or arteries and veins.
 This both injures the heart and creates internal bleeding, which on its own can cause damage.

 Crush Injuries happen when part of a building or large pieces of debris fall on someone or when a person’s body is slammed onto a hard surface, like the ground or a wall.
 When a house, apartment, office building or other structure collapses whole floors can fall onto people below.
 In a recent explosion, a boiler was blown through the air and onto another building, where it tragically killed one person and injured two.
 Bones can be completely crushed, requiring limb removal.
 There is often internal organ damage, nerve damage and severe bleeding in these injuries.

 The most common injury is a ruptured eardrum.
 The overpressure from the blast wave can rupture the tympanic membrain and fracture ossicles in the middle ear, causing permanent hearing loss.